tamarin-prover/tamarin-prover/examples/jcs18/README.md

 These models have the Asymmetric mode of the Update Key Change Protocol included (where the ESORICS 2017 submission did not.)
 Full paper link at [https://tamarin-prover.github.io/](https://tamarin-prover.github.io/).

-Please see the sub-directory `/examples/jcs18/ESORICS-symmetric-only/` for the (obsolete) symmetric-only models from the ESORICS 2017 submission.
+Please see the sub-directory `/examples/jcs18/ESORICS-symmetric-only/` for the (obsolete) symmetric-only models from the ESORICS 2017 submission (The ESORICS paper can be found at https://doi.org/10.1007/978-3-319-66402-6_23).

 Authors: Cas Cremers, Martin Dehnel-Wild, Kevin Milner.